scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Path Control**: The property of a network architecture that gives endpoints the ability to select how their packets travel through the network.
 Path control is stronger than path transparency.

 **Path Segment**: These are derived from Path-Segment Construction Beacons (PCBs).
-A path segment can be (1) an up segment (i.e. a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e. the same as an up segment, but in the opposite direction), or (3) a core segment (i.e. a path between core ASes).
+A path segment can be (1) an up segment (i.e., a path between a non-core AS and a core AS in the same ISD), (2) a down segment (i.e., the same as an up segment, but in the opposite direction), or (3) a core segment (i.e., a path between core ASes).
 Endpoints use up to three path segments to create a forwarding path.

 **Path-Segment Construction Beacon (PCB)**: Core AS control planes generate PCBs to explore paths within their isolation domain (ISD) and between different ISDs.
 ASes further propagate selected PCBs to their neighboring ASes.
 These PCBs traverse each AS accumulating information, including Hop Fields (HFs) which can subsequently be used for traffic forwarding.